Methylergonovine Maleate Injection

 Methylergonovine Maleate Injection - Clinical Pharmacology

 Methylergonovine maleate acts directly on the smooth muscle of the uterus and increases the tone, rate, and amplitude of rhythmic contractions.
 Thus, it induces a rapid and sustained tetanic uterotonic effect which shortens the third stage of labor and reduces blood loss.
-The onset of action after I.V. administration is immediate; after I.M. administration, 2-5 minutes, and after oral administration, 5-10 minutes.
+The onset of action after intravenous administration is immediate; after intramuscular administration, 2 to 5 minutes, and after oral administration, 5 to 10 minutes.

-Pharmacokinetic studies following an I.V. injection have shown that methylergonovine is rapidly distributed from plasma to peripheral tissues within 2-3 minutes or less.
+Pharmacokinetic studies following an intravenous injection have shown that methylergonovine is rapidly distributed from plasma to peripheral tissues within 2 to 3 minutes or less.
 The bioavailability after oral administration was reported to be about 60% with no accumulation after repeated doses.
-During delivery with intramuscular injection, bioavailability increased to 78%.
+During delivery, with intramuscular injection, bioavailability increased to 78%.
 Ergot alkaloids are mostly eliminated by hepatic metabolism and excretion, and the decrease in bioavailability following oral administration is probably a result of first-pass metabolism in the liver.